| expand content | forums | advertise |

 You will first need to install and optimize utorrent for maximum speed.
 This has already been covered in another guide.
 Please follow it first.

 A tracker is needed for all peers to connect to for a updated list of peers.
-Fortunately, utorrent comes with a built-in tracker that we will be using for this guide.
-If you want to use an external tracker such as Mininova, obtain the announcer URL from the site.
+Fortunately, utorrent comes with a built-in tracker function that we will utilize for this guide.
+If you want to use an external tracker such as OpenBitTorrent, obtain the announcer URL from the site.
 It will look something like this: http://site.com/announce or udp://site.com:1111.
+In OpenBitTorrent's case, it will be http://tracker.openbittorrent.com/announce and udp://tracker.openbittorrent.com:80/announce .

-For torrents that you intend to share with everyone, you will also later need to upload the torrent to a tracker site (such as legaltorrents.com) with the appropriate title and description for others to find.
-Otherwise, you can simply use uTorrent's built-in tracker.
+For torrents you intend to share with everyone, you will also need to upload the torrent to a tracker site (such as legaltorrents.com) with an appropriate title and description for others to find and download.

 Pros and Cons of Using uTorrent's Built-In Embedded Tracker